marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-15 16:20:02]* **Chris Maughan**:

-Thanks :wink:
+Thanks 😉

 > *[2020-04-17 09:55:13]* **Nick Smith**:

-I think I need to buy a better microphone :sweat_smile:.
+I think I need to buy a better microphone 😅.
 I'm also trying to summarise the progress of my project more broadly so I can situate my videos (and start a blog as well).

 > *[2020-04-17 10:13:49]* **Sol Bekic**: